-Canadian Highlander is an up-and-coming 1 v 1 competitive MTG format for mature, respectful, and fun players.
+Canadian Highlander is an up-and-coming 1 v 1 competitive MTG format.
 Highlander is devoted to playing great magic with great people.

 Each deck must contain at least 100 cards, and contain no more than one of any given card.
 The exceptions to this rule are basic lands and cards that explicitly state that any number may be played (e.g. Relentless Rats).